ProtocolONE/auth.protocol.one/README.md

 Installation via Docker
 -----------------------
+Create .env file with environment variables for containers:

+    copy ./etc/.env.example ./etc/.env

-Run `docker-compose up` from the console.
+Run in the console:

+    docker-compuse up --build

 After the build, the authorization will be available on the domain `http://localhost:8001` (it is recommended to configure the local domain name `http://auth.protocol.local`).

+You can override default values of parameters using the ./etc/.env file.

 Installation
 ------------